bloombar/gitcommitlogger/README.md

 - Set up GitHub repository with a custom GitHub Action workflow to send a `POST` request to the Google Sheet web app whenever a push or other action is made on the repository.
 - Have the Google Sheet web app parse the request and log the data into the sheet.
 - Use Google Sheets App Scripts for any follow-up actions once the row is added.

+- ... still trying to differentiate pull requests from pushes